sashaborst/mmart-168-fall2017/hw04/README.md

 5. Now type: `$ ls ` to list all of the files and folders inside of the mmart-168-fall2017 directory.
 You should see a new folder called hw04.
 6. Open the hw04 folder in Atom by typing `$ atom hw04`.

+## Step 3: Edit, Commit, and Push
+1. Make a small change to any file in your hw04 directory, and save it.
+2. In your Terminal, type: `$ git status`.
+It should tell you which file you changed.
+3. To "commit" this change, type: ` $ git commit -am 'My first commit'`
+4. To "push" your change to up to your github account, type: `$ git push --set-upstream origin homework04`
+5. To verify that it worked, go to your github account and look for the file that you just changed on your new *homework04* branch.

-## Step 3.
+## Step 4.
 Make Some Edits to Three JavaScript Files
 **NOTE**: Do this on your own, as homework.

 ### Part 1: If Statements